sedzinfo/workingfunctions/docs/reference/mgsub.md

-# Sub for multiple patterns
+# Apply gsub for multiple patterns with a single replacement

-Sub for multiple patterns
+Iterates over a vector of patterns, applying [`gsub`](https://rdrr.io/r/base/grep.html) sequentially with the same replacement string for each.

 ## Usage